The commute to or from downtown Hanoi during rush hour can be stressful to say the least.

 “It is acceptable on sunny days yet on rainy days, we have nowhere to hide.
 Therefore, I think the bus company should set up a shelter here,” she said.

-Sharing the opinion, Nguyen Thi Hoang Anh, a student of University of Labour and Social Affairs, recognised efforts of operators in improving public transporting service.
+Sharing the opinion, Nguyen Thi Hoang Anh, student of University of Labour and Social Affairs, recognised efforts of operators in improving public transporting service.

 “I have observed on the route No.60 connecting the National Hospital of Tropical Diseases No.2 with Nuoc Ngam Station, drivers sometimes skip stops, especially during late rides,” said Anh.